gap-system/ReleaseTools/README.md

 making a fresh release of a package becomes a quick and painless undertaking.

-These tools are for now focused on making releases for packages hosted on GitHub, and which are using the GitHub release system as well as GitHub pages for the package homepage.
+These tools are focused on making releases for packages hosted on GitHub, and which are using the GitHub release system as well as GitHub pages for the package homepage.

 ## Requirements